insightcrunch/insightcrunch/_posts/2011-01-20-tcs-ilp-bhubaneswar-cracking-the-code.md

 ---

-## Soft Skills Assessments: The Often-Neglected Component
+## Soft Skills Assessments at Bhubaneswar ILP: The Often-Neglected Component

 TCS ILP includes formal evaluation of communication skills - both written and verbal.
 These are sometimes treated as an afterthought by freshers who are focused on the technical content, but they can significantly influence your overall score and your project allocation quality.